kptdev/kpt/porch/README.md

 # Package Orchestration Server

 Package Orchestration Server (a.k.a.
-Porch) is a k8s extension apiserver which manages lifecycle of KRM configuration packages.
+Porch) is a k8s extension apiserver which manages the lifecycle of KRM configuration packages.

 You can run Porch: